 Calorimetric Mass Flow Measurement: A short review

-This short review will give the reader a good overview of Calorimetric or Thermal mass flow measurement.
+This short review gives the reader a good overview of calorimetric or thermal mass flow measurement.

 Introduction to Calorimetric Mass Flow Measurement

 Thermal mass flow meters or sensors perform direct mass flowrate of gases and liquids measurements.
 Indeed, mass flow measurement is independent from fluctuations of viscosity, density, temperature and pressure.
 Those systems are commonly used to monitor or control processes where mass flow is a key parameter.
 Consequently, thermal flow meter are standard instruments used in Chemical Engineering to control for instance the amount of reagents being added to the reaction vessel or to evaluate the relative masses of unreacted ingredients that could interfere with the reaction.

 Heat flux Sensor Integration Calorimetric Mass Flow Meters

 Mass flow measurement with gSKIN® Heat Flux Sensors

 There are two methods for calorimetric mass flow measurements with heat flux sensors.
 Here, we’ll focus on describe only one of those two methods for thermal mass flow measurement.

 - Install one gSKIN® Heat Flux Sensor.
 The heat flux sensor measures the heat that passes through its surface in Watts (W).